-- 1. In principle, the positive final (overall) results for passed educational units and exemptions, registered in the UM systems and published on the Student Portal, are valid for an unlimited period, unless the student's knowledge, insight or the skills that were examined are demonstrably outdated.
+- 1. The positive final (overall) results for passed educational units and exemptions, registered in the UM systems and published on the Student Portal, are valid for an unlimited period, unless the student's knowledge, insight or the skills that were examined are demonstrably outdated.
 With regard to the latter, the SBE Board may decide whether results are demonstrably outdated and can limit the validity of results and may require (an) additional(s) or alternative examination(s). - 2a.
 In case a student opts for an exam-only resit, passed partial requirements (components) of an educational unit will remain valid in the academic year in which the partial results are obtained and two (2) more academic years.
 In exceptional cases it is within the Board of Examiners' competence to determine otherwise. - 2b.
 In case a student opts to re-register and to participate in the educational unit again, passed partial requirements (components) of the educational unit will no longer be valid and will be replaced with newly obtained partial results. - 2c.
-The syllabus may deviate from paragraph 2b of this Article by stating that passed partial requirements (components) of the educational unit remain valid even if a student re-registers for and participates in the educational unit again. - 2d.
-The Board of Examiners may extend the period of validity as mentioned under 2b of this Article.
+The syllabus may deviate from paragraph 2b of this Article by stating that passed partial requirements (components) of the educational unit remain valid even if a student re-registers for and participates in the educational unit again.
+In that case, passed partial requirements (components) of an educational unit will remain valid in the academic year in which the partial results are obtained and two (2) more academic years. - 2d.
+The Board of Examiners may extend the period of validity of passed results in individual cases.